 - a short, wide-mouthed jar with a lid (jelly jars work well)

-Simply stir the ingredients together in a bowl, and then spoon into your jar.
+Simply stir all of the ingredients together in a bowl, and then spoon the scrub into your jar.
 The proportions given here are my personal preference for consistency but it is easy to adjust.
 If you prefer a drier consistency, add a little sugar to your mixture.
 If you prefer a smoother consistency, increase the coconut oil.

 How long does it last?